GeoAziz/DarkReconX/CONTRIBUTING.md

 # Contributing to DarkReconX

+Thank you for your interest!
+We welcome contributions that improve the codebase, docs, tests, and developer experience.
+Please follow these guidelines to make a smooth contribution.

+Testing

+- Run unit tests: `pytest`
+- Run a subset: `pytest tests/test_somefile.py`
+- Use a virtualenv and install dev deps: `pip install -e .[dev]`

+Style

+- We use Black, isort and flake8.
+Use `pre-commit` to run hooks automatically.

+Module contract

+- Modules under `modules/` should expose a `scanner.py` with a `run(target, config)` entrypoint that returns a normalized result dict.

+Pull requests

+- Fork -> branch -> PR.
+Keep PRs small and focused.
+Include tests for new behavior.
+- Include a short description and link to related issues.

+Branching

+- `main` is protected.
+Use feature branches and open PRs against `main`.

+Security

+- Do not commit secrets.
+Use `.env` and `.env.example`.
+Report security issues via `SECURITY.md`.
+# Contributing to DarkReconX

 Thank you for your interest in contributing to DarkReconX!
 This document provides guidelines and instructions for contributing code, tests, and documentation.

 ## Table of Contents